epfl-si/jahia2wp/docs/INSTALL_TOOLS.md

     NB: pour sortir du virtualenv :
     (jahiap) $ deactivate

-Upgrade pip (you have to upgrade it after installing requirements otherwise it will fail because of permissions denied on some folders)
+Upgrade pip (you have to upgrade it after installing requirements otherwise it will fail because of permissions denied on some folders).

     $ pip install --upgrade pip
     ...